-Party or relevant jurisdiction European Union - UK (England and Wales) Title of project Deriving estimates of marine survival for monitored river stocks Objective of research project in England and Wales The objective of this programme is to establish 'monitored' rivers in England and Wales where estimates of marine survival can be derived for comparison with other North Atlantic stocks.
+Party or relevant jurisdiction European Union - UK (England and Wales) Title of project Deriving estimates of marine survival for monitored river stocks in England and Wales Objective of research project The objective of this programme is to establish 'monitored' rivers in England and Wales where estimates of marine survival can be derived for comparison with other North Atlantic stocks.
 Brief description of research project For a number of indicator stocks around the North Atlantic there is evidence that the marine survival of salmon is highly variable and is currently well below previous levels.
 However, until relatively recently, there were no long-term data sets for stocks in England and Wales.
 The project seeks to collect data in a consistent manner from year to year in order to provide a reliable time series and to allow trends to be identified.
 In order to provide data for different regions and thus allow for possible spatial differences, three monitored stocks have been established: the River Dee (North Wales), the River Tamar (SW England) and the River Frome (S England).
 All these stocks have a reasonable proportion of MSW salmon.
 Smolt tagging programmes have been carried out at sites on the Dee and Tamar for a number of years using rotary screw traps.
 This has enabled the trapping and tagging of wild fish on the main stems of these two rivers.
+The Tamar tagging programme ceased in 2014 due to resource issues, but resumed in 2015.
 Both rivers also have facilities (counters/traps) close to the tidal limit for monitoring returning adult fish and for estimating the return rate of the tagged fish.
 Models have been developed which provide confidence limits around the return rate estimates.
-These investigations are run on a collaborative basis by Natural Resources Wales (NRW) and the Centre for Environment, Fisheries and Aquaculture Science (Cefas).
+These investigations are run on a collaborative basis by Natural Resources Wales (NRW), the Environment Agency and the Centre for Environment, Fisheries and Aquaculture Science (Cefas).
 On the River Frome, the Game & Wildlife Conservation Trust (GWCT) are able to estimate smolt output.
 GWCT also operate an adult counting facility on the lower river, which enables return rate estimates to be generated.
 The results of all these studies are included in the annual Cefas/Environment Agency/NRW salmon stock status report and are also reported annually to the ICES North Atlantic Salmon Working Group.
-Dates during which research will take place Ongoing annual monitoring programme (subject to annual review).
-Area in which research will take place River Dee (North Wales) River Tamar (SW England) River Frome (S England) Estimated number and weight of salmon to be retained N/A Resources Estimated cost of the research project Approximately £150,000 per annum Number of participating scientists ~15 - involves fishery science staff from both Natural Resources Wales and the Environment Agency; personnel from the Cefas Salmon & Freshwater Fisheries Team and researchers from GWCT.
+Dates during which research will take place Smolt tagging / counting takes place in spring (April-May); monitoring of adult returns takes place throughout the year.
+These annual monitoring programme are currently ongoing, but are subject to regular review.
+Area in which research will take place River Dee (North Wales) River Tamar (SW England) River Frome (S England) Estimated number and weight of salmon to be retained N/A

-Name and e-mail address of coordinating scientist in charge of project Ian Davidson (Natural Resources Wales - Dee) Ian.Davidson@cyfoethnaturiolcymru.gov.uk Rob Hillman (Environment Agency - Tamar) rob.hillman@environment-agency.gov.uk Ian Russell (Cefas) ian.russell@cefas.co.uk Anton Ibbotson (GWCT) aibbotson@gwct.org.uk Details of research vessels, e.g. name, registration, call sign and description of vessel N/A Type and amount of gear and other equipment to be used Rotary screw fish traps, coded wire microtagging equipment, in-river PIT tag detectors and smolt counting facilities, adult fish traps and fish counters.
+Resources Estimated cost of the research project Approximately £150,000 per annum Number of participating scientists ~15 - involves fishery science staff from both Natural Resources Wales and the Environment Agency; personnel from the Cefas Salmon & Freshwater Fisheries Team and researchers from GWCT.
+Name and e-mail address of coordinating scientist in charge of project Ian Davidson (Natural Resources Wales - Dee) Ian.Davidson@cyfoethnaturiolcymru.gov.uk Rob Hillman (Environment Agency - Tamar) rob.hillman@environment-agency.gov.uk Ian Russell (Cefas) ian.russell@cefas.co.uk Rasmus Lauridsen (GWCT) rlauridsen@gwct.org.uk Details of research vessels, e.g. name, registration, call sign and description of vessel N/A Type and amount of gear and other equipment to be used Rotary screw fish traps, coded wire microtagging equipment, in-river PIT tag detectors and smolt counting facilities, adult fish traps and fish counters.
 Details of any collaborating countries N/A